Introducing PoIEx - Points Of Intersection Explorer

 If multiple labels are specified, they are treated as required (AND logic), hence scheduling will happen only on pods respecting all of them.

 While it is very useful in low-complexity environments, it could easily become a bottleneck stopping executions if many selectors are specified and not satisfied by nodes.
+Consequently, it requires good monitoring and dynamic management of the labels assigned to nodes if many constraints need to be applied.

 2. nodeName

-If the nodeName field in the Spec is set, the kube scheduler simply passes the Pod to the kubelet, which then attempts to assign the Pod to the specified node.
+If the nodeName field in the Spec is set, the kube scheduler simply passes the pod to the kubelet, which then attempts to assign the pod to the specified node.

-In that sense, nodeName overwrites other scheduling rules (e.g. nodeSelector,affinity, anti-affinity etc.) since the scheduling decision is pre-defined.
+In that sense, nodeName overwrites other scheduling rules (e.g., nodeSelector,affinity, anti-affinity etc.) since the scheduling decision is pre-defined.

 apiVersion: v1

-kind: Pod
+kind: pod

 metadata: